-Regulatory capitalism or regulatory capture?
-Analyzing the relationship between the public and the private sectors in the case of cyber defense in Israel
+Regulatory Capitalism or Regulatory Capture?
+Analyzing the Relationship between the Public and Private Sectors in the Case of Cyber Defense in Israel

 Abstract

-The study deals with the relationship between the private and public sectors, through a case study of cyber defense in Israel.
-The unique characteristics of Cyberspace and the increase in cyber events in recent years, make cyber defense high-priority at the national level, and promote the use of regulatory mechanism.
-The study looks at the processes of creating cyber defense regulation in Israel, through theoretical framework that examines the relationship between the public and private sectors, based on the regulatory capture theory, regulatory capitalism, and Kindgon's multiple-streams.
-31 interviews were conducted, with representatives of various actors involved in these processes: politicians, regulators, bureaucrats, and representatives of defensive organizations, cyber security companies, and consulting companies.
-The analysis reveals a complex picture in which on one hand, policy processes are "captured" by interest groups, but on the other hand, the involvement of the private sector occurs out of public responsibility.
-These two processes, described as "regulatory capture" and "regulatory capitalism", co-exist in cyber defense regulation in Israel.
-The study contributes to the regulatory capture literature by offering an in-depth look over the processes of creating regulation, in addition to treating the private sector as composes out of various and different actors.
+The study deals with the relationship between the private and public sectors through a case study of cyber defense in Israel.
+The unique characteristics of cyberspace and the increase in cyber events in recent years make cyber defense a high priority at the national level, promoting the use of regulatory mechanisms.
+The study looks at the creation of cyber defense regulation in Israel, using a theoretical framework that examines the relationship between the public and private sectors, drawing on regulatory capture theory, regulatory capitalism, and Kingdon’s multiple streams.
+Thirty-one interviews were conducted with politicians, regulators, bureaucrats, and representatives of defensive organizations, cyber security companies, and consulting companies.
+The analysis reveals a complex picture in which although policy processes are “captured” by interest groups, the involvement of the private sector also reflects a sense of public responsibility.
+These two processes, described as regulatory capture and regulatory capitalism, co-exist in cyber defense regulation in Israel.
+The study contributes to the regulatory capture literature by examining in depth the processes of creating regulation and treating the private sector as composed of various different actors.

 Key words: Regulation, Regulatory Capture, Regulatory Capitalism, Multiple-streams, Cyber Defense, Cyberspace